 What is the current soil temperature in District of Columbia?

 Soil temperatures vary across District of Columbia depending on location, elevation, and recent weather.
-Enter your ZIP code on any city page for the reading from your nearest USDA monitoring station.
+Enter your city or ZIP code on any city page for the reading from your nearest USDA monitoring station.

 When should I apply pre-emergent in District of Columbia?